WebOrigami/docs/src/content/language/comparison.md

 <greet.js>("Alice")
 ```

-Origami assumes that any function might be `async`, so implicitly uses `await` when calling them.
+Origami assumes that any function might be asynchronous, so implicitly uses `await` when calling all functions.

 The Origami language runtime itself is written in JavaScript, so types such as numbers, strings, and objects are actually the same as in JavaScript.
 E.g., if you pass an Origami object to a JavaScript function, the value will be a regular JavaScript object.